Barriers to Communication|

-Organizational Communication | Organizational Behaviour
+Organizational Communication | Organizational Behavior | Management Notes

 The barriers to effective communication are as follows.

-1. Human barriers:
+1. Human barriers

 These barriers are inside the person and some of them are genetically determined.
-Some of the personal barriers arise from the judgments, emotions, and social values and give rise to a psychological distance.
+Some of the personal barriers arise from judgments, emotions, and social values and give rise to a psychological distance.

-2. Semantic barriers:
+2. Semantic barriers

 Semantic barrier arises due to differences in meanings which different people attach to different things.
 For example, word interpretations, gesture decoding, language translations, sign and symbols, cue meanings, jargon, etc.

-3. Physical and technical:
+3. Physical and technical barriers

-Technical barriers can be mechanical failure, technological malfunctions etc. Physical barriers are due to environmental factors such as distance, poor weather physical distance between people and others.
+Technical barriers can be mechanical failure, technological malfunctions, etc. Physical barriers are due to environmental factors such as distance, poor weather physical distance between people, and others.

-4. Organizational barriers:
+4. Organizational barriers